anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 (Voucher) Artifact:
 : Used throughout to represent the voucher as instantiated in the form of a signed structure.

 Bootstrapping:
-: See Onboarding.
+: The process where a pledge device obtains cryptographic key material to identify and trust future interactions within a domain network, based on imprinted key material provided during manufacturing (see imprinting).

 Domain:
 : The set of entities or infrastructure under common administrative